-When we heard about Habitat’s homeownership program, we knew it would be just the little bit of support we needed to stand on our own, and we needed to get out of the house we were living in because it was not wheelchair accessible.
-It was amazing, when we met with Habitat, they told us they could help with our accessibility needs for Milda and could give us a chair lift as well.
+When we heard about Habitat’s homeownership program, we knew it would be just the little support we needed to stand on our own, and we needed to get out of the house we were living in because it was not wheelchair accessible.
+It was amazing when we met with Habitat, they told us they could help with our accessibility needs for Milda and could give us a chair lift as well.

 We still remember the day we received the life-changing phone call.
 We had been accepted to become Habitat homeowners!